e1d1s1/csv_analyzer/README.md

 Show a scatter plot of x vs y (path plot):

-	./csv_analyzer.py x y -f path.csv --scatter
+	./csv_analyzer.py x y -f path.csv --scatter --title "Path Tracking"

 ![](doc/images/path_tracking.png)

-You can generate multiple plots from the same data and load the CSV file only a single time by using the switches "--sessionstart" and "--sessioncontinue.
+You can generate multiple plots from the same data and load the CSV file only a single time by using the switches "--sessionstart" and "--sessioncontinue" at the first call and subsequent calls, respectively.
 See the example in the "update_plots.sh" script within the test directory for an example.
 Intermediate calls to the script will load a temporary pickle file to save processing time.